Mango0Cake/jekyll-blog/about.md

 permalink: /about/
 ---

-Some information about you!
+Some information about me!

 MangoCake is a Virginia-based programmer with a love for quantum mechanics.
-She’s passionate about clean code and VR tech.
+She’s passionate about code and VR tech.
 When not coding, she’s exploring the latest in quantum physics and tech trends.

-A place to include any other types of information that you'd like to include about yourself.

 ### Contact me